French Open Betting Odds - 2013

 The number 1 seed, Novak Djokovic from Serbia, is expected to go through to the quarter finals.
 He meets German Philipp Kohlschreiber in Round 4.
 Rafael Nadal is also through to Round 4 after beating Italian Fabio Fognini and will meet Kei Nishikori of Japan.

 Nadal is a 7-time champion in the tournament, but hasn’t seemed to be as assured as the fans might have expected.
-Even so, he's the favourite and a great option for no deposit free bets like the latest SkyBet free bet which doesn't even require a deposit to claim a £10 free bet!
+Even so, he's the favourite and a great option for no deposit free bets as well as the latest Coral free bet offer for new customers which is great for betting on the French Open.

 French Open Quarter Finals